Discovering, Iowa

 Take a Tour of Hotel Millwright

-Hotel Millwright is a stunning and unexpected boutique hotel located in the central village of Amana.
-The history of the Mill at Amana Colonies dates back to 1855 which included making textiles to sell across the country.
-They soon gained a reputation for superior woolen products that stands today.
+Hotel Millwright is a stunning and unexpected boutique hotel in Amana’s central village.
+The history of the Mill at Amana Colonies dates back to 1855, when it made textiles to sell across the country.
+It soon gained a reputation for superior woolen products that continues today.

 Changes in the textile industry brought change and empty buildings to the mill.
 The Amana Society sought help with how best to repurpose the building.
 A boutique hotel utilizes the space right alongside the working mill and equipment that operates today to produce woolen products.
 This is truly one of a kind.